Reactive programming: Data flow differentiation

 Ideally all data changes are propagated instantly, but this cannot be assured in practice.
 Instead, it might be necessary to give different parts of the data flow graph different evaluation priorities.
 This can be called differentiated reactive programming.

-For example, in a word processor, the marking of spelling errors need not be totally in sync with the inserting of characters.
-Here differentiated reactive programming could potentially be used to give the spell checker lower priority, allowing it to be delayed while keeping other data-flows instantaneous.
+For example, in a word processor, marking spelling errors need not be synchronized fully with adding or inserting characters.
+Here, differentiated reactive programming can be used to give a spell checker lower priority, allowing it to be delayed while keeping other data flows more immediate.

-However, such differentiation introduces additional design complexity.
+However, such differentiation introduces added design complexity.
 For example, deciding how to define the different data flow areas, and how to handle event passing between different data flow areas.

 Evaluation models of reactive programming

 Evaluation of reactive programs is not necessarily based on how stack-based programming languages are evaluated.
 Instead, when some data is changed, the change is propagated to all data that is derived partially or completely from the data that was changed.
 This change propagation could be achieved in a number of ways, where perhaps the most natural way is an invalidate/lazy-revalidate scheme.

 It could be problematic simply to naively propagate a change using a stack, because of potential exponential update complexity if the data structure has a certain shape.
 One such shape can be described as "repeated diamonds shape", and has the following structure:

 A_{n}→B_{n}→A_{n+1}, A_{n}→C_{n}→A_{n+1}, where n=1,2...
 This problem could be overcome by propagating invalidation only when some data is not already invalidated, and later re-validate the data when needed using lazy evaluation.

 One inherent problem for reactive programming is that most computations that would be evaluated and forgotten in a normal programming language, needs to be represented in the memory as data-structures.
 This could potentially make reactive programming highly memory consuming.
 However, research on what is called lowering could potentially overcome this problem.

-On the other side, reactive programming is a form of what could be described as "explicit parallelism", and could therefore be beneficial for utilizing the power of parallel hardware.
+On the other side, reactive programming is a form of what could be described as "explicit parallelism", and could therefore be beneficial for using the power of parallel hardware.

 Similarities with observer pattern

 Reactive programming has principal similarities with the observer pattern commonly used in object-oriented programming.
 However, integrating the data flow concepts into the programming language would make it easier to express them and could therefore increase the granularity of the data flow graph.
-For example, the observer pattern commonly describes data-flows between whole objects/classes, whereas object-oriented reactive programming could target the members of objects/classes.
+For example, the observer pattern commonly describes data flows between whole objects/classes, whereas object-oriented reactive programming could target the members of objects/classes.